bernardopastorino/bernardopastorino.github.io/README.md

 	<h2>A UX Designer from Argentina, currently working at <a href="https://www.leadsimple.com" target="_blank">LeadSimple</a>.</h2>

-	<p>Throughout my carreer I've had the privilege to help startups and Fortune 500 companies bring new products to market, from ideation to execution.</p>
+	<p>Throughout my carreer I've helped startups and Fortune 500 companies bring new products to market, from ideation to execution.</p>

  	<p>In the past I had the privilege to work for companies like <a href="https://www.upcraft.ai" target="_blank">Upcraft</a>, <a href="https://www.iqvia.com" target="_blank">IQVIA</a> and more.</p>